Mokshitha4/TrueSignal-Agent/README.md

 3. **Developer experience** — The full pipeline is readable, modular, and extensible.
 Any Crustdata customer building on their API can plug CrustShield or the Churn Verifier into their existing stack.

-TrueSignal is not a competitor to Crustdata — it is the middleware layer that makes Crustdata data enterprise-deployable.